Know your

 Other causes include: gynaecological problems (fibroids, polyps, endometriosis), infections, or clotting abnormalities.2

-You might be taking medicines which can cause heavy periods.2
+There are also medicines which can cause heavy periods.2

 Treating HMB